kodlian/SwiftRegexDSL/README.md

 ```

 ## How to?
-Like SwiftUI view you declare your regex as a struct preferably in separate file and use an annotation `@RegexBuilder` .
+Like SwiftUI view you declare your regex as a struct preferably in a separate file and use an annotation `@RegexBuilder`.
 ```swift
 import SwiftRegexDSL